What if Weight Loss Has Little to Do With Food?

 Over the course of a few years, she had gained over 20 pounds.
 When she came to talk to me about losing weight, it became very clear what the root of the problem was and what she needed to do to finally lose the weight.

 I took Becky through my proprietary process.
 Before we ever even discussed food, I helped her move the old emotion out of her body in a safe and easy manner.
-The result was the loss of 10 pounds in two months without even discussing food.
+The result was a loss of 10 pounds in two months without even discussing food.
 Becky went on to lose 30 pounds.
 More importantly, she took back her power.

 She stopped suppressing emotion and learned invaluable tools that she is still using today.
 Becky sends me an update from time to time with a little heartfelt gratitude for the many ways her life has positively changed.